timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 ![Chat](/assets/images/chat.gif)
 {: refdef}

 On the left pane we have the server showing who has connected, while on the right pane we have two clients, [Cave Johnson](https://theportalwiki.com/wiki/Cave_Johnson) and [GLaDOS](https://theportalwiki.com/wiki/GlaDOS), talking to each other.

-Using a network inspection tool, like [Wireshark](https://www.wireshark.org/), we can verify that both parties do indeed talk over QUIC and explore individual packets.
+Using a network inspection tool, like [Wireshark](https://www.wireshark.org/), we can verify that both parties do indeed talk over QUIC and even explore individual packets.

 You can check out the code from this post on GitHub: [quic-chat](https://github.com/timiskhakov/quic-chat).